Wologman/Mental_Health/00_Effective Remote Work Habits.md

 ### Location
 - Use a co-work space, staying home is lonely.
 The extra cost is trivial compared to lost productivity.
 Have confidence to spend some money to make this business work well.
 - Don’t have my work desk in my bedroom.
 It will harm both sleep and work productivity.
-- Maybe some day I could do the back-garden studio thing part time.
+- Maybe some day I could do the back-garden studio thing part-time.
 This might be nice, especially if I could share it with someone else.

 ### Work Methods
 - Music off for the serious stuff, or natural soundtracks like rain, bird-calls or ocean
 - Be proud of my efforts, enjoy the journey, don't focus on past outcomes or even get overly stressed about future outcomes.
 I can only give 100%
 - Use a pomodoro timer, just don't let the app its self become a distraction
 - Do small irritating chores as soon as I remember or notice them
-- Don't put off the hard parts until some progress is made or I'm just too tired
+- Don't put off the hard parts until some progress is made, or I'm just too tired
 - If I really need a break, do something positive or productive.
-Exercise, house cleaning, or practice a language on DuoLingo or read a book in French or Spanish.
+Exercise, house cleaning, or practice a language on Duo Lingo or read a book in French or Spanish.
 - Have a badass desk setup and a nice screen.
 Get my IT systems running well.
-- Alternately upgrade Ubuntu on my two high powered machines, so one always has the latest release, and is stable and reliable by the time the second needs upgrading.
+- Alternately upgrade Ubuntu on my two high-powered machines, so one always has the latest release, and is stable and reliable by the time the second needs upgrading.
 Document the process well.
 - Get into the habit of writing BASH scripts for setting things up, so they can be easily replicated later, and the details are recorded for next time
 - Keep data off the operating systems, use an external HDD, except when I need processing speed.
 Backup to cloud
 - Stick to one IDE and get to know it really well.

 ### Remote-Work Specific Anxiety
 - Regular communication with clients, supervisors and remote colleagues.
 Don’t delay asking for help from remote colleagues.
-- If possible find others working in similar fields to sociliase with, just so long as they are positive, motivated encouraging types.
+- If possible find others working in similar fields to socialise with, just so long as they are positive, motivated encouraging types.
 - Go easy on myself.
 People in normal office envonments only spend a fraction of 8 hours doing anything productive (3 hours is a widely quoted number from one UK survey).
 So don’t beat myself up over the productivity challenge, it’s normal.
 - Limit the number of clients, and the amount of context switching.
 I think for me 3 clients is enough in any one year.